liaohuqiu/liaohuqiu.github.io/_posts/blog/2014/2014-12-29-android-object-size-dalvik.md

 }
 ```

 Total size: 8 + 4 + 4 * 4 = 28 bytes.
-Total aligned is 32 bytes, which is exlcude the retained memory of char array(at least 24 bytes).
+Total aligned is 32 bytes, which excludes the retained memory of char array(at least 24 bytes).

 So even an empty String, it will still take at least 32 bytes of shadow heap and 24 bytes of retained heap.